Hyperautomation vs RPA technology, any difference?

 Hyperautomation emphasizes two things:

-By targeting enterprise-wide operations rather than single processes, hyperautomation represents a strategy to transform disconnected workflows into optimized, holistic systems.
+By targeting enterprise-wide operations rather than isolated processes, hyperautomation represents a strategy.
+It transforms disconnected workflows into optimized, holistic systems.

 Hyperautomation describes a strategy of using multiple technologies, (hyper)automating everything at speed.
 Comprehensively enacting the concept of mimicking human action, hyperautomation reshapes our viewpoint on technology revolutionizing workspaces.